zheleznikov/article-service/readme.md

 3. For getting a count of published articles on daily bases for the 7 days URL - `/inner-api/number-of-articles-last-7-days`

+I use basic auth for secure API.
+E.g. you could create a request using postman and select `Basic Auth`.
+UserName - User, Password you could take from app logs.

 ## how to try
 1. Clone an app